 Here at Snip.City, privacy is our number one priority.
 We try to collect as little data about our users as possible, and hold it for very short periods of time - merely for technical reasons.
 We don't work with advertisers and trackers, or with any third parties that use them.
 When we do integrate third party services, we make sure they also respect your privacy and only provide them with the absolute minimum amount of data they need for their services to function.

 Furthermore, we also recognize your right to be forgotten.
 You have the right to delete any or all your information from Snip permanently and at any time, including messages, regardless of when you sent them.
 You also have the right to request that other people's content be removed if it involves you.
-This applies to unflattering photos or memories you'd rather disassociate from or forget.
-No one should ever have to worry about something they did years ago, no matter how bad it was.

 One of the greatest shames and failures of today's democracy is that not only do we know nothing about them, but they know everything about us, through secret agreements with service providers and big tech companies.

 National security is a fantastic excuse, but surveillance programs have never saved lives.
 But who can argue against national security, or a "Patriot Act"?

 While our servers are currently being rented from a US-based company, we eventually intend to build our own servers in a more privacy-friendly jurisdiction - once our budget allows for it.
 This means that no government will be able to force us to hand over our user data, regardless of their excuses and legal threats.